 Pay Attention To Where The Toy Was Manufactured

-Though buying American isn’t necessarily always safe, it’s far safer than buying toys that were manufactured in countries like China where there are less regulations and oversight.
+Though buying American isn’t necessarily always safe, it’s far safer than buying toys that were manufactured in countries where there are less regulations and oversight.

 Take Notice Of What It Is Made Of